haandol/sagemaker-yolo-finetune-workshop/README.md

-# Finetune Person Tracker Worshop
+# Finetune Person Tracker Workshop

 This workshop is about how to use and finetune MXNet pretrained YOLO3 model for person tracking workload on AWS.